mercedechen/capstone/README.md

 As a user (logged in):
 * same access as a user not logged in
-* add products to cart
+* add/remove products to cart
 * check out cart items
 * view account details and order history
 * update account details